S41L0R/Botw-Modding-Rails/README.md

 NOTE: When the "Insert Rail" button is clicked, a backup of the original map file is saved into the "backup" folder in Botw Rails' root directory.

+#Important!
+Make sure to set the path to which you want to start at when selecting the file you want to edit.
+You can do this by editing DefaultPath.txt.